SendiAp/Remaining/README.md

-## What creature is smarter than a talking parrot?
-A spelling bee.
+## What is the leading cause of dry skin?
+Towels